Types of Trout in North America: A Detailed Guide

 Catching Golden Trout

-The introduction of brook trout in the golden trout habitat caused professionals to designate golden trout as “threatened” because they couldn’t compete for food due to the size difference.
+The introduction of brook trout in the golden trout habitat caused professionals to designate golden trout as “threatened”.
 Since then many specific wilderness areas have been dedicated to golden trout.

 Gila Trout